CommaderDavid/Pig-Game/ReadMe.md

 **Output**:
 * "4"

-2. on rolling a 1 the player loses all points and then next player **Input**:
+2. on rolling a 1 the player loses all points and then next player plays **Input**:
 * Click to roll!
 **Output**: